-Once you begin a regimen of taking Rogaine, you will likely need to take it consistently over the course of your life.
+Once you begin a regimen of taking topical medication, you will likely need to take it consistently over the course of your life.
 If you stop, your hair loss will progress to the point where it would have been had you never taken it in the first place.
 In other words, a dramatic and sudden loss of hair can result.

 Hair loss treatments instead of hair transplant surgery